haopingfan/quick_random_records/README.md

-# QuickRandomRecords
+## QuickRandomRecords

-`quick_random_records` is a Ruby Gem that empowers ActiveRecord Models with the ability to return random records fast and efficiently.
+`quick_random_records` is a Ruby Gem that empowers ActiveRecord Models with the ability to return random records dramatically fast and efficiently.

 ## Installation